madlambda/tailchat/README.md

 the network by typing in an innocuous command.
 Even when I did bring down the network the impact never left the building.
 I knew who I had to apologise to.

+With our LAN easy things were easy, and some hard things were possible.
 ```

 Technology like wireguard/tailscale helps us go back to those simpler times by building "LANs" on top